opsspb/yt-transcriber/README.md

 - Python 3.9.6 or newer available on the command line (confirmed to work on macOS 26.1).
 - macOS is the primary target (Apple Silicon recommended). ffmpeg is auto-downloaded on macOS when missing; on other platforms it must already be in `PATH`.
 You can also point the tool to existing binaries with `YT_DIARIZER_FFMPEG=/full/path/to/ffmpeg` and (optionally) `YT_DIARIZER_FFPROBE=/full/path/to/ffprobe`.
 - A Hugging Face access token saved to `token.txt` in the repository root (used for WhisperX/pyannote diarization).
+Module execution (`python -m yt_diarizer`) also looks for this file in the repository root before falling back to `yt_diarizer/token.txt`.
 - Internet access to download YouTube audio and WhisperX models.

 ## Quick start